Trauma Research Associates Program (T-RAP)

 We propose to compile a prospective registry of complications in critically-ill patients admitted to our TICU.
 The data we will collect includes patient demographics, diagnoses (reason for ICU admit), mechanism of injury, blood pressure and heart rate, fluid intake and output (I/O), central line information, lab values, medications, transfusions, deep vein thrombosis (DVT) workup, DVT prophylaxis, DVT treatment, and surgeries and complications.
 Patients will be tracked on admission and then daily thereafter for development of ICU complications and associated risk factors.
 We plan to retrospectively analyze the data from our registry to determine which factors may place patients at higher risks for ICU associated complications.

 This study uses existing charts and medical records of the patients admitted to the Trauma and General Surgery services.
-The aim of this study is to analyze data from all patients on these services over a five year period (2013 – 2017).
-We estimate that we will accumulate 3,000 patients per year over that period of time based on the average number of admissions to the ICU's each year.
+The aim of this study is to analyze data from all patients on these services.
+We estimate that we will accumulate 3,000 patients per year based on the average number of admissions to the ICU's each year.

 For more information contact Research Manager Samantha Underwood, MS, CCRP